-In order to get the best use out of this user guide it is important to have a grasp of some core concepts and ideas.
+In order to get the best use out of the Panel user guide, it is important to have a grasp of some core concepts, ideas, and terminology.

-Paneobject wraps a user supplied object and turns it into a renderable view.
+Panewraps a user supplied object of almost any type and turns it into a renderable view.
 When the wrapped

-objectchanges or any other parameters changes a pane will update the view accordingly.
+objector any parameter changes, a pane will update the view accordingly.

 Display and rendering¶

-Throughout this user guide we will cover a number of ways to display panel objects, including display in the notebook, starting a server from the commandline, saving and embedding and more.
+Throughout this user guide we will cover a number of ways to display Panel objects, including display in a Jupyter notebook, in a standalone server, by saving and embedding, and more.
 For a detailed description see the Deploy and Export user guide.

-The panel extension loads BokehJS, any custom models required and optionally custom JS and CSS in Jupyter notebook environments.
+The Panel extension loads BokehJS, any custom models required, and optionally additional custom JS and CSS in Jupyter notebook environments.

-.app()method present on all panel objects allows displaying an panel server inline in a notebook, which can be useful for debugging a standalone server interactively.
+.app()method present on all viewable Panel objects allows displaying a Panel server process inline in a notebook, which can be useful for debugging a standalone server interactively.

-When working in a Python REPL which does not support rich-media output (e.g. in a text-based terminal), a panel can be still be launched.
+Even when working in a Python REPL that does not support rich-media output (e.g. in a text-based terminal), a panel can be still be launched in a browser tab:

-.show()method is present on all viewable panel objects and starts a server instance and opens a browser window to point to it.
-When working remotely a specific port to launch the app on can be supplied.
+.show()method is present on all viewable Panel objects and starts a server instance then opens a browser tab to point to it.
+To support working remotely, a specific port on which to launch the app can be supplied.

 panel serve app.py¶

-panel servecommand allows allows interactively displaying and deploying Panel apps from the commandline.
+panel servecommand allows allows interactively displaying and deploying Panel web-server apps from the commandline.

 Linking and callbacks¶

-One of the most important aspects of a general app and dashboarding framework is the ability to link different components in flexible ways and schedule callbacks in response to internal and external events.
-Panel provides convenient lower and higher-level APIs to achieve both for more details see the Links and the Callbacks user guide.
+One of the most important aspects of a general app and dashboarding framework is the ability to link different components in flexible ways, scheduling callbacks in response to internal and external events.
+Panel provides convenient lower and higher-level APIs to achieve both.
+For more details, see the Links user guide.

 .param.watchmethod allows listening to parameter changes on an object using Python callbacks.
 It is the lowest level API and provides the most amount of control, but higher-level APIs are more appropriate for most users and most use cases.

-.jslink()method links the properties of the underlying bokeh models making it possible to define interactivity which works without a running server.
+.jslink()method directly links properties of the underlying Bokeh models, making it possible to define interactivity that works even without a running Python server.